Kalan-Lab/lsaBGC_Ckefir_Testing_Cases/README.md

 # Running Through Testing/Example Dataset for the *C. kefirresidentii* species complex

+### Warning - expected results based on lsaBGC version from July 2022 - will be updating these soon to reflect expected results from using the latest version of lsaBGC.

 Test input and resulting files for the seven primary programs of the lsaBGC suite are provided here.
 This test data uses publicly available genomics data for the species *C. kefirresidentii* species complex gathered from GTDB (R202) / NCBI (with 5 additional genomes included from NCBI not featured in GTDB R202 release).
 For testing of metagenomic mining capabilities, we randomly downsampled one paired-end readset three different times (using different seeds) with `seqtk`.
 The metagenomic sample was part of the dataset described by Swaney et al. 2022 and chosen because it was estimated to feature a high-abundance of *Corynebacterium*.

 To test each command please change-directory to the subdirectory and use bash to run the testing/example commmand (\*.cmd).
 For more details on the inputs and outputs for each command tested, see the [detailed walkthrough of typical workflows]([https://github.com/Kalan-Lab/lsaBGC/wiki/03.-Detailed-Walkthrough](https://github.com/Kalan-Lab/lsaBGC/wiki/03.-Tutorial:-Exploring-BGCs-in-Cutibacterium)) as well as the respective page for each of the seven core lsaBGC programs on the [lsaBGC Wiki](https://github.com/Kalan-Lab/lsaBGC/wiki).
 Note, that input files listing paths to other files were edited to use local paths, but generally lsaBGC references global/full paths.